No, with GIO you can pay your insurance premium annually or monthly.

 GIO do not offer cover notes (a form of temporary insurance covering the period between signing up for a policy and making the first premium payment).

-An excess is the amount you must pay for each incident when you make a claim.
+An excess is the amount you pay towards the cost of your claim for each incident covered by your policy.
 A standard excess applies to all claims unless stated otherwise in the PDS.

 A No Claim Bonus (NCB) is a discount off your comprehensive premium.